Nyeri Airport

-Nyeri Airport (IATA: NYE, ICAO: HKNI) is an airport in Nyeri Count, Kenya.
+Nyeri Airport (IATA: NYE, ICAO: HKNI) is an airport in Nyeri County, Kenya.

 Location

 Nyeri Airport is located 6.5 km the northeast of Nyeri, in the Kenyan Central Highlands.

 Its location is approximately 91 km, by air, north of Nairobi's Jomo Kenyatta International Airport, the country's largest civilian airport.
 The geographic coordinates of this airport are:0° 20' 24.00"S, 36° 54' 36.00"E (Latitude:-0.34000; Longitude:36.91000).

 Overview

 Nyeri Airport is a small civilian airport, serving the Central Highlands town of Nyeri and surrounding communities.
 The airport is situated 1777 m above sea level, and has a single recently paved runway measuring 4050 ft in length.
 The airport is due to undergo development with the building of a terminal building and increase of the runway length to 2000m under the new county government.
 Kenyan Air Force FOB Nyeri is located near Nyeri Airport, and there may be Kenyan Air Force assets situated in the perimeter.